vnphanquang/thunberg/README.md

 1. Build

-    Use generic `Dockerfile` at project root for general usage.
+    Use generic [`Dockerfile` at project root](./Dockerfile) if possible.
+See [Dockerfile](./Dockerfile) implementation to determine compatibility.
+Note that for a project to be able to use this generic `Dockerfile`, it should implement the `build` and `start` script in `package.json`.

     If custom build is needed.
 Create a separate `Dockerfile` at project directory and use `docker build -f /path/to/a/Dockerfile .`

     ```bash
     # cd to project root